Gissio/radpro/README.md

 ## Building

-To build the software, download [STM32CubeIDE][cubeide-link] and open the cubeide folder.
+To get started with building the software, you'll need to install two key tools: [Visual Studio Code][vscode-link] and the [platform.io][pio-link] extension.
+Once you have these installed, open the platform.io folder to begin building.

 ## Thanks